kellyelton/docs.exceptionless.com/contents/upgrading.md

 ##### Advanced
 The following changes affect a very small portion of users.

-Renamed Enrichments to Plugins.
+1. Renamed Enrichments to Plugins.
 The following changes will need to be made if you were using enrichments:

-  1. `IEventEnrichment` has been renamed to `IEventPlugin`.
+  * `IEventEnrichment` has been renamed to `IEventPlugin`.
-  2. `IEventPlugin.Enrich(context, event)` signature has been changed to `IEventPlugin.Run(context)`.
+  * `IEventPlugin.Enrich(context, event)` signature has been changed to `IEventPlugin.Run(context)`.
 The event has been moved to the context.
-  3. `client.Configuration.AddEnrichment<IEventEnrichment>();` has been renamed to `client.Configuration.AddPlugin<IEventPlugin>();`.
+  * `client.Configuration.AddEnrichment<IEventEnrichment>();` has been renamed to `client.Configuration.AddPlugin<IEventPlugin>();`.
-  4. `EventPluginContext.Data` property has been renamed to `EventPluginContext.ContextData`.
+  * `EventPluginContext.Data` property has been renamed to `EventPluginContext.ContextData`.
+  * `EventSubmittingEventArgs.EnrichmentContextData` property has been renamed to `EventSubmittingEventArgs.PluginContextData`.

 ##Upgrading from Exceptionless 1.x